harsh15520/javascript/Day_3/string_interpolation/README.md

 This is line three`;
 console.log(message);
 ```
-This preserves both formatting and indentation, making it ideal for generating text blocks, emails, or HTML templates.[5][7]
+This preserves both formatting and indentation, making it ideal for generating text blocks, emails, or HTML templates.

 ## 4. Contrast with Regular Strings